MT0814/Project-1_focus-gaming-platform/README.md

 As a user, I want to play the Pokémon game on the site so that I can have fun.

-As a user, I want to add my favorite game to the game collector box so that I can check them quickly.
+As a user, I want to add at least 10 favorite games to the game collector box so that I can check them quickly.

 As a user, I want to navigate to more pages to see more games tiles.
 ```